Profits from Eon’s retail arm in the UK saw a big jump in 2016 despite the supplier losing around 600,000 customers.

 The boost in earnings was attributed to reduced costs and government-mandated energy efficiency measures.

-There was a 14 per cent year-on-year rise in the supplier’s adjusted earnings before interest, taxation, amortisation and depreciation (EBITDA) to €460 million (£400 million) and its adjusted earnings before interest and taxation (EBIT) grew by 31 per cent to €365 million (£317 million).
+There was a 14 per cent year-on-year rise in the supplier’s adjusted earnings before interest, tax, amortisation and depreciation (EBITDA) to €460 million (£400 million) and its adjusted earnings before interest and tax (EBIT) grew by 31 per cent to €365 million (£317 million).

 However, the fall in the value of the pound and lower sales, in part due to the flight of customers, meant revenues were down 19 per cent at €7.8 billion (£6.8 billion).
 Eon ended the year with around 7 million customers in the UK.